 The goal of treatment is to make a club foot functional, painless, and stable, especially for walking.
 A pediatric orthopedic surgeon experienced in this condition will normally be the best person to treat it.
 The earlier the treatment starts, the better the results.

-Non-surgical treatment includes manipulating the foot into a corrected position and then holding it in position with a cast or splint with tapes.
-This is usually done 2 to 3 days after birth.
-The cast is applied from the toes to just above or below the knee and is changed every week until the deformity is adequately improved.
-Frequent release of the Achilles tendon is needed to completely correct the deformity.
+Non-surgical treatment includes manipulating the foot into a corrected position and then holding it in position with a cast.
+This is usually done shortly after birth.
+The cast is applied from the toes to up to the groin and is changed every week until the deformity is adequately improved.
+Frequently, release of the Achilles tendon is needed to completely correct the deformity.
 Your doctor will make regular assessments of this treatment.
-In most cases, it is apparent within 6 weeks whether the treatment is successful.
+In most cases, it is apparent within 6 to 8 weeks whether the treatment is successful.
 An X-ray can also confirm this.

 This treatment, if done by a trained doctor, is successful in about 90% of children with club foot.
 Special footwear or braces may be required to ensure that the muscles do not pull the foot back into the clubbed position.
 These may be used until the child is 2 or 3 years old.